RiftValleySoftware/RVS_IPAddress/README.md

 Requirements
 -

-It should work fine for macOS, tvOS and iOS.
+It should work fine for macOS, tvOS, WatchOS, and iOS.
 It only depends on the Swift Foundation library.

 This requires Swift Version 4.0 or above (tested up to 5).